Tamara Ward Burnside, Artist

 As an art educator, she taught in Granite School District (GSD) at Taylorsville High School, Olympus Jr. High and as an elementary classroom teacher.
 Her last 13 years in GSD were spent as the K-12 Fine Arts Coordinator.
 After retiring from GSD, Tamara worked as an Art Education Specialist for the Utah State Board of Education, working with the Beverley Taylor Sorenson Arts Learning Program and as the Visual Art, Media Arts, and Dance Specialist.

-She also worked with the Utah Department of Heritage and Arts as the Hamilton Education Coordinator.
+Tamara also worked with the Utah Department of Heritage and Arts as the Hamilton Education Coordinator.
 The Hamilton Education Program provided thousands of Utah high school students the opportunity to engage in an innovative curriculum about the Founding Era, create their own music, perform, and attend the musical Hamilton in 2018.

 Her love of art has brought community involvement in an advocacy role.
 She served as the Chair of the Salt Lake County Art Selections Committee, Salt Lake County’s Zoo, Arts, Parks Tier II Board, the Center for the Arts Advisory Board, A.R.T.S.
 Inc., and the Statewide Art Partnership Board.
 The Utah Art Education Association (UAEA) named Tamara “Art Supporter of the Year" for 2015-2016.
 In 2019, Tamara received the "Lifetime Achievement Award" also from UAEA.
+Currently, she serves as the treasurer of the Intermountain Society of Artists.

 Tamara began exhibiting her art in the 1990’s.
 She has exhibited in the Springville Museum of Art, BYU's Harris Fine Arts Center, Bountiful Davis Art Center, Utah Museum of Art and History, Riverton Museum of Art, as well as Riverton’s Domed Meeting House, Pioneer Theatre Company Loge Gallery, Kimball Art Center, Atrium, Tivoli, Myra Powell, Utah County Court House, Red Butte Gardens, and SoHo Gallery.
 Her works have traveled throughout Utah with the Utah Arts Council Traveling Show.